Winter is coming!

 It’s advised to bring your solar lights in during winter but this doesn’t mean that they can’t stand harsh weather.

-In fact, most solar lights are made of high-quality weatherproof materials that can withstand rain, snow, and wind easily.
+In fact, most solar lights are made of higher quality solar panel weatherproof materials that can withstand rain, snow, and wind easily.

 But not all solar lights have the same level of weatherproofing.

-Some are better than others, so you need to check the product specifications before leaving them outside all winter.
+Some are better than others, so you need to check the new products’ specifications before leaving them outside all winter.

 Here is a list of the most common solar lights’ weatherproof ratings: